farcasterxyz/docs/docs/reference/hubble/datatypes/messages.md

 ### 1.1 MessageData

-A MessageData object contains properties common to all MessagesTypes and wraps a body object which contains properties specific to the MessageType.
+MessageData is a generic envelope that contains a type, fid, timestamp and network which must be present in all Farcaster messages.
+It also contains a body whose type is determined by the MessageType.

 | Field     | Type                                                                                                                                                                                                                                                                                                                                    | Label | Description                                    |
 | --------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----- | ---------------------------------------------- |